kumarlabgit/ESL-PSC/README.md

 2. Right-click the file and select **Extract All…** (or use your preferred unzip tool).
 3. Inside the extracted folder, double-click `ESL-PSC.exe` to launch.

-#### Linux build (Debian/Ubuntu)
+#### Linux build (Debian/Ubuntu amd64)
 1. Download the Linux GUI release asset `esl-psc-gui_<version>_amd64.deb`.
 2. Install it:
    - GUI: double-click the `.deb` and click **Install**
    - Terminal: `sudo dpkg -i ./esl-psc-gui_<version>_amd64.deb`
 3. Launch from your app menu (`ESL-PSC`) or run `esl-psc-gui`.

-If you are on a non-Debian Linux distribution or prefer to run from source, use the installation options listed above.
+The `.deb` package is intended for 64-bit Ubuntu, Debian, and closely related Debian-based distributions.
+If you are on a non-Debian Linux distribution, an ARM Linux system, or prefer to run from source, use the installation options listed above.

 ## Command Line Usage ##